 An effective Estate Plan gives you piece of mind that your property and your loved ones are taken care of regardless of what may happen to you.
 Without an Estate Plan there may be uncertainty as to your wishes.
 Such uncertainty often creates conflict between your loved ones and causes costly, unnecessary delays.

 Estate Administration is the process of executing the goals and wishes of an Estate Plan, if one exists.
 If an Estate Plan does not exist, then the disposition of assets is governed by State Law.
-Whether or not a Will exists that will be probated, the Estate Administration process is a Court Proceeding.
+Whether or not a Will exists, the Estate Administration process is a Court Proceeding.

 Whether you are the Executor/Executrix named in the will, an Administrator/Administratrix appointed by the Court or a Beneficiary, the process of Estate Administration can often seem daunting and intimidating.
 I am here to assist you in this process.
 I will explain the terms and procedures to you so that every decision made is a well-informed one.

 I will help you make sure that assets are being disposed of in accordance with the decedent’s wishes and North Carolina’s Laws.

 Common services provided include:

 - Advising on the type of estate to open – yes there are options.

 - Going to Court so that you don’t have to.